CERRO RICO MINES

 At the bottom of the mine, we meet the Tío, the tutelary god of the entrails of the mountains and master of the depths

-What you will see here is not an animation for tourists.
-The miners accept visitors, with the resulting profits for the travel agencies, because they want to make their living conditions known and to help people understand some of the mechanisms that run the country's economy.
-Their work in the depths of the socavones, the mine shafts, is accompanied by suffering of course, but also by dignity, solidarity and tenacity.
-Values that this end of individualistic history has relegated to the closet of good feelings and political correctness.
-A few words exchanged with the mineros will be worth more than all the theoretical explanations about economy, capital, underdevelopment or the Revolution.
+The interest and ethics of this visit.
+What you'll see here is not a tourist attraction.
+The miners accept visitors (with the resulting profits for the agencies), because they want to make their living conditions known to visiting foreigners, but they're also proud to work there.
+That's the point of this visit, which is not about voyeurism (really, we insist on it), but rather about recognizing the role of the miners and Cerro Rico in history.
+A small amount of money is also donated to the cooperative, as well as gifts that you must purchase in advance with the guide, for the miners and the mine's famous tio protector .
+Their work deep in the socavones, the mine shafts, is accompanied by suffering, of course, but also by dignity, solidarity and tenacity.
+A few words exchanged with the mineros will be worth more than all the theoretical explanations on the economy, capital, exploitation or the Revolution.

 Did you know?
 This review was written by our professional authors.